 - Atomic watches that are synced to Atomic clocks are the most precise and have nearly no clock drift.
-If you’re atomic watch is losing time, it most likely needs to be taking in for servicing.
+If your atomic watch is losing time, it most likely needs to be taking in for servicing.

 No, you won’t notice it from day to day, maybe not even month to month, but it’s happening.
 Precious seconds are vanishing.
 Even the most accurate timepieces that have ever been created will still lose fractions of a second given enough time.

 Why must watches lose time and will we ever invent the perfect timekeeper?

 A Short History of Timekeeping

 One could argue that the clock was the most transformative invention humanity has ever created.
 Reaching back to the sundial, mankind found a way to harness time itself and bend it to our needs.
 Now, with each passing year, our timepieces get more sophisticated and more accurate, and our grasp on time gets firmer.
 Or so it seems.

 In truth, our hold on the fourth dimension has always been tenuous.
 Time, as the saying goes, marches on, and all we can hope to do is measure it.

 The first mechanical pocket watch appeared in 1505, a seminal event in history that, through great strides and inspired developments, has led to this moment: you can now play Candy Crush on your smartwatch.
 Truly, we are living in the future.
 We never would have gotten here without the creation of the mechanical watch.

 Mechanical clocks have existed for a thousand years, but it took centuries for inventors to figure out how to miniaturize the process so a clock could fit in your pocket or on your wrist.
 Though the innards of a wristwatch and a grandfather clock look very different, they are fundamentally the same.
 The key to timekeeping is oscillation.